 Yet unlike so many victims of radiation exposure, Yamaguchi slowly recovered and went on to live a relatively normal life.
 He served as a translator for the U.S. armed forces during their occupation of Japan and later taught school before resuming his engineering career at Mitsubishi.
 He and his wife even had two more children in the 1950s, both of them, girls.

-Yamaguchi dealt with the horrific memories of Hiroshima and Nagasaki by writing poetry, but he avoided discussing his experiences publicly until the 2000s, when he released a memoir and became part of the anti-atomic weapons movement.
+Yamaguchi dealt with the horrific memories of Hiroshima and Nagasaki by writing poetry, but he avoided discussing his experiences publicly until the 2000s when he released a memoir and became part of the movement of the anti-atomic weapons.

 He later journeyed to New York in 2006 and spoke about nuclear disarmament before the United Nations.
 “Having experienced atomic bombings twice and survived, it is my destiny to talk about it,” he said in his speech.